josephyoung/fh-preset/README.md

 # fh-preset

-A preset for create standard vue-cli 4.x project.
+A preset for vue-cli 4.x

 ## Features